I did not know this poem until I was in my forties, when a close friend quoted the first verse to me one winter morning.

 Blake wrote at a time of great turmoil in Britain and abroad.
 In France there was revolution and in early Victorian London there was poverty on the street and in the houses, children were abused and malnourished, many girls worked as prostitutes, while those with power and the wealth in society were disdainful and hypocritical.
 Seem familiar in 2018?
 I hope there’s a Blake in Hackney, or Middlesbrough, Kettering, Preston, Gateshead, Hartlepool, Redcar, Sunderland, Drigg, Workington, Aberystwyth, Hamilton…

 Clare Crossman is a poet and writer.
 She is based in Cambridge, has lived in Cumbria and is originally from Kent.
 In the past few years, Clare has become very interested in writing about the natural world in Cambridgeshire, due to her interest in climate change and involvement in conserving a small woodland.
 This has produced a sequence of poems about a local chalk stream.
-You can find her work at clarecrossman.info
+You can find her work at clarecrossman.net.

 You can find many of William Blake’s poems, including ‘London’, at Poetry Foundation.

-You can also explore more of Blake’s poems from Songs of Innocence and of Experience, with summaries, analysis and images of the original illustrations, at the Tate’s pages.
+You can also explore more of Blake’s poems from Songs of Innocence and of Experience, with summaries, analysis and images of the original illustrations, at The Tate’s pages.